hewison-chris/agora-cl-docs/website/docs/install/partials/_quickstart-install-prysm.md

 reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1
 ```

-  <p>This will download the Prysm client and update your registry to enable verbose logging.</p>
+  <p>This will download the Agora-cl client and update your registry to enable verbose logging.</p>
   </TabItem>
   <TabItem value="others">
     <p>Navigate to your <code>consensus</code> directory and run the following commands:</p>